Please select a partnership to see additional information:

 The exact number of girls and women alive today who have undergone FGM is unknown, however, UNICEF estimates that over 200 million girls and women worldwide have undergone FGM.

 The great majority of affected women and girls live in sub-Saharan Africa, but the practice is also known in parts of the Middle East and Asia.

-FGM is practiced in more than 28 countries in Africa and in some countries in Asia and the Middle East, however in each of those countries the extent of the practice varies.
+HM Government Multi-agency statutory guidance on female genital mutilation lists 27 countries in Africa where FGM is practiced, and also countries in Asia and the Middle East, however in each of those countries the extent of the practice varies.
 African countries with the highest likelihood of FGM being practiced are Burkina Faso, Djibouti, Egypt, Eritrea, Ethiopia, Gambia, Guinea, Mali, Sierra Leone, Somalia and Sudan.
 FGM has been found in communities in/from Iraq, Israel, Oman, United Arab Emirates, occupied Palestinian territories, India, Indonesia, Malaysia and Pakistan.
 A full list of practising countries is available from FORWARD.

-It appears that the Democratic Republic of Congo (DRC), Ghana, Niger, Tanzania, Togo, Uganda, and Yemen have the lowest incidence of FGM.
+It appears that Cameroon, Ghana, Niger, Tanzania, Togo, and Uganda, have the lowest incidence of FGM.
 However, within each of these countries there are specific ethnic communities in which the incidence of FGM is high.